 We have experienced fluctuations in growth in recent periods.
 We may not be able to sustain our historical growth rates, or at all.
 You should not consider our historical growth in gross billing and net revenues as indicative of our future performance.
-Our recent growth was driven by an increase in gross billing from mobile marketing solutions as a result of our strategic focus shifting to capture more market demand in mobile marketing solutions, as well as our newly launched enterprise solutions.
+Our growth was mainly driven by our strategic focus shift to capture more market demand in mobile channels, as well as our relatively new enterprise solutions.
 In future periods, our gross billing and net revenues could decline or grow more slowly than we expect and the client base optimization may not achieve the benefits as we expected.
-We believe our business, prospects and results of operations depend on a number of factors, some of which are described in more detail in this section, including our ability to:
+We believe our business, prospects and results of operations depend on a number of factors, some of which are described in more details in this section, including our ability to:

-- successfully execute our mobile strategy in the increasingly competitive mobile online marketing segment; - successfully integrate our core marketing solutions with our newly launched enterprise solutions; - retain existing clients while continuing to optimize our client base; - attract new clients and further diversify our client base, including more clients to use our solutions on a self-serve basis and marketers from new industries and geographic regions; - maintain the breadth and depth of our cooperation with content distribution channels, including publishers, ad exchanges, and ad networks, and attract new ones in order to increase the volume and breadth of content distribution opportunities available to us; - adapt our solutions and service offerings to meet evolving business needs, including to address market trends such as the migration of consumers from PCs to mobile devices; - leverage our data assets and experience and expertise in online marketing to extend our solutions beyond online marketing and achieve market acceptance; - maintain the proper functioning of our technology architecture as our business continues to grow; - maintain and grow our data assets in order to help marketers identify, engage and convert their audience; - maintain a high level of customer satisfaction; - adapt to a changing regulatory landscape governing privacy matters;
+- successfully execute our mobile strategy in the increasingly competitive mobile online marketing segment; - successfully integrate our core marketing solutions with enterprise solutions; - retain existing clients while continuing to optimize our client base; - attract new clients and further diversify our client base; - maintain the breadth and depth of our cooperation with content distribution channels, including publishers, ad exchanges, and ad networks, and attract new ones in order to increase the volume and breadth of content distribution opportunities available to us; - adapt our solutions and service offerings to meet evolving business needs, including to address market trends such as the migration of consumers from PCs to mobile devices; - leverage our data assets and experience and expertise in online marketing to extend our solutions beyond online marketing and achieve marketacceptance;

-- acquire or invest in businesses, products and technologies and to integrate and realize synergies from acquisitions and strategic investments; - increase awareness of our brand among marketers on a global basis in a cost-effective manner; and - attract and retain employees.
+- maintain the proper functioning of our technology architecture as our business continues to grow; - maintain and grow our data assets in order to help marketers identify, engage and convert their audience; - maintain a high level of customer satisfaction; - adapt to a changing regulatory landscape governing privacy matters; - acquire or invest in businesses, products and technologies and to integrate and realize synergies from acquisitions and strategic investments; - increase awareness of our brand among marketers on a global basis in a cost-effective manner; and - attract and retain employees.